devcontainers/features/README.md

 'Features' are self-contained units of installation code and development container configuration.
 Features are designed to install atop a wide-range of base container images (**this repo focuses on `debian` based images**).

 Missing a CLI or language in your otherwise _perfect_ container image?
 Add the relevant 'feature' to the `features` property of a [`devcontainer.json`](https://containers.dev/implementors/json_reference/#general-properties).

-The [`devcontainer` CLI](https://github.com/devcontainers/cli), implemented by the VS Code Remote-Containers extension and Github Codespaces, is required to process a `devcontainer.json` and build a container images declaring 'features'.
+A [tool supporting the dev container specification](https://containers.dev/supporting) is required to build a development container.

 Development container 'features' are a [proposed](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-features.md) addition to the [development container specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-features.md). **Please note that 'features' are in preview and subject to breaking changes**.